Bayesian Regret Minimization in Offline Bandits: Bayesian Offline Bandits

-This objective was also used in~\cite{Hong2023}.
-Note that in~\eqref{eq:regret-high-confidence def}, we compare the value of a fixed policy $\bm{\pi}$ with the reward of an action (max action) that depends on the posterior random variable $\bm{\tilde{\theta}}_D$.
+Note that~\eqref{eq:regret-high-confidence def} compares the value of a fixed policy $\bm{\pi}$ with the reward of an action (max action) that depends on the posterior random variable $\bm{\tilde{\theta}}_D$.
 Thus, one cannot expect to achieve a regret of zero.
 By taking a close look at the definition of regret in~\eqref{eq:regret-high-confidence def} and using the definition of VaR in~\eqref{eq:var-definition}, we may equivalently write our objective in~\eqref{eq:regret-high-confidence def} as

-Finally, we note that one could optimize other objectives besides the high-confidence regret in~\eqref{eq:regret-high-confidence def} and~\eqref{eq:regret-high-confidence-VaR}, e.g., minimizing the expected regret, or alternatively, maximizing VaR of the reward.
-We refer the reader to \cref{sec:other-objectives} for further discussion on this, and related results/proofs.
+One could optimize other objectives besides the high-confidence regret in~\eqref{eq:regret-high-confidence-VaR}.
+Other objectives, such as maximizing the VaR of the reward, are easier to solve and \cref{sec:other-objectives} discusses them in greater detail.